thomlom/blog/content/blog/time-management-productivity-developers/index.md

 Another thing: **leave your ego** aside when we ask you to do something.
 It’s OK to be busy and not to have time to do additional tasks.

 🔥 Each time we ask you something you don’t want to do, ask your interlocutor if that’s urgent and if you’re the only one able to do the task, it’ll usually make them think about what they’re asking to you.
-With a bit of luck, they’ll figure out another way to do.
+With a bit of luck, they’ll figure out another way to do their task.

 ⚠️ Don’t say no to everything.
 Be smart about this.
 You should say no when you already have a lot of work ongoing and when what we ask you can be rescheduled or done by a less busy person.